rbnhmll/vue-workshop/vueJS_workshop--notes.md

 [THANK YOU MESSAGE]
 [WILL SEND OPTIONAL SURVEY]
-[IF YOU WOULD LIKE TO WRITE AN TESTIMONIAL]
+[IF YOU WOULD LIKE TO WRITE A TESTIMONIAL]
 [FOLLOW ME ON TWITTER, ETC.]